namurphy/uv-tutorial/README.md

 ```

 Specifying the version of Python with `--python 3.13` isn't necessary,
-but ensures that we're using the most recent version of Python
+but ensures that we're using the most recent version of Python.
-until the next one is released in October 2025.

-Let's use `ls` to list the contents of the directory.
+Let's look at the full contents of the directory.
-We need to use the `-A` flag to show everything,
-since files and directories starting with a dot are hidden by default.

 ```bash
 ls -A